sammygb26/Obsidian/Learning/FNPL/Heads Dependency Parsing.md

 ![[Pasted image 20230310123034.png]]

 Non-projectivity is rare in English but common in many languages.
 This can also be called **planarity**.

+The non-projective dependency trees come from non-projective constituency trees is we are performing conversion.

 # Transformations
 We saw how the **lexical head** of the phrase can be used to collapse down to a dependency tree.